-The method is implemented in the \ijazz software and validated using toy Monte Carlo studies and realistic Pythia-based Drell--Yan simulations, demonstrating an accurate recovery of scale and resolution parameters within uncertainties.
+The method is implemented in the \ijazz software and validated using toy Monte Carlo studies and realistic Pythia-based DY simulations, demonstrating an accurate recovery of scale and resolution parameters within uncertainties.
 The impact of finite simulation statistics is consistently propagated to the fitted parameters through an analytical uncertainty estimate.

-Lepton categorisations involving transverse momentum are shown to introduce biases due to kinematic correlations and category migration.
-A relative-\(p_T\) categorisation strategy is proposed to mitigate these effects and enables unbiased measurements in realistic conditions.
+Lepton categorizations involving transverse momentum are shown to introduce biases due to kinematic correlations and category migration.
+A relative-\(p_T\) categorization strategy is proposed to mitigate these effects and to enable unbiased measurements in realistic conditions.

+The method has been tested on real data from the LHC recorded by the CMS experiment, demonstrating an excellent data-to-MC agreement after the \ijazz corrections.
+Examples of systematic uncertainties are proposed, while it is left to the analyst to define the exhaustive list of potential systematic sources induced by any disagreement between data and simulation.

 The approach is further extended to the determination of the photon energy scale using \dymmg events.

 Thanks to its analytical formulation and compatibility with modern machine-learning frameworks, the proposed approach significantly improves numerical stability and reduces the computational cost by several orders of magnitude compared to traditional random smearing methods, making it well suited for large-scale precision calibration tasks at the LHC.
 The \ijazz software is freely available to the community via a PyPI distribution~\cite{ijazz} including relevant documentation and examples.